When is the best time to start SAT or ACT prep?

 What can I use my online account for?

 Parents and students can use their online accounts to view the calendar to see upcoming lessons or request sessions.
 You can also view lesson summaries and tutor contact information.
 Once your registration has been processed, you will receive an email to confirm your account and set your password.
-You can log into your account here:

 How do I register for tests and what services do I sign up for?